ftdi-rs/ftdi-embedded-hal/README.md

 # ftdi-embedded-hal

-This is an [embedded-hal] implementation for the FTDI chips that can use various drivers including [libftd2xx] and [ftdi-rs].
+This is an [embedded-hal] implementation for the FTDI chips that use the [libftd2xx] or [ftdi-rs] drivers.

 This enables development of embedded device drivers without the use of a microcontroller.
-The FTDI devices interface with PC via USB, and provide a multi-protocol synchronous serial engine to interface with most GPIO, SPI, I2C embedded devices.
+The FTDI devices interface with a PC via USB, and provide a multi-protocol synchronous serial engine to interface with most GPIO, SPI, and I2C embedded devices.

 **Note:**
 This is strictly a development tool.